 Previous research will be used to train a neural network to recreate an acoustic emanations keylogger.
 The attack will take place in a corporate environment that primarily uses Apple laptops for its uniform hardware.
 The implementation will ideally stay on the machine until enough data is collected to gather relevant sensitive information.
 This is to help avoid network based detection.
 The machine learning model will have built in weights and biases based on character probabilities, and previous typing based on the model of the computer.
 Testing and training was done in a quiet room.

 Other attacks can then be performed on “leftover” audio data that was not used to keylog.
-Machine earning for voice capture and regeneration can be gathered using Lyrebird or Torch.
+Machine learning for voice capture and regeneration can be gathered using Lyrebird or Torch.
 User credentials can be used to attempt control on nearby machines.

 Hardware